-The North East Culture Partnership (NECP) brings together practitioners, the local authorities, universities, colleges, businesses and voluntary organisations across the North East of England to champion, promote and support the arts and heritage sectors in the region and beyond.
+The North East Culture Partnership brings together practitioners, local authorities, universities, colleges, businesses and voluntary organisations across the North East of England to champion, promote and support the arts and heritage sectors in the region and internationally.

-Together the partnership has created the North East of England’s Cultural Strategy – Case for Culture (C4C).
-This is an aspirational and visionary document that sets out a 15 years case for investing in arts and heritage.
-It has already been called a template, unique and an example of what can be achieved if a region and organisations work together.
+Together the partnership has created the North East of England’s Cultural Strategy, entitled the Case for Culture (C4C).
+This is an aspirational and visionary document that sets out a 15 year case (covering 2015 – 2030) for investing in arts and heritage.
+It has already been called a “template”, and a “unique and an example of what can be achieved if a region and organisations work together.”